rvessell/ece3005/howto.md

 ![2](https://github.com/rvessell/ece3005/blob/main/imgs/ext/2.png?raw=true "Search") <br>

-Once installed, there are two key features you will want to know how to access. <br>
+The two most useful features of this extension are the Preview and Export to PDF features. <br>

 Preview <br>
-<p> Since you will want to see what your output looks like before you export to PDF, you will want to open the preview window. </p>
+<p> Markdown is ironically, a markup language, so when a document is being written, the results are not immediately shown.
+In applications like Pandoc, the results are only shown once the document has been compiled.
+This method is time intensive and not condusive to quick document creation. <p>

+<p> Markdown PDF offers a Preview feature that allows for a realtime view of the formatting of a document.
+This allows the document creator to view and change formatting without having to compile between iterations. </p>

+Below are the steps for using the Preview feature in Markdown PDF. <br>

 - First press **CTL+SHIFT+P** and type "**Markdown: Open Preview to the Side**" and hit enter.
 This will open a window for you to the side that will show all of your formatted text as you type it. <br>

 ![Markdown Preview](https://github.com/rvessell/ece3005/blob/main/imgs/ext/preview.png?raw=true "Markdown Preview")<br>

 Export to PDF <br>
-Once you are done writing your document, you will want to export that document, this can be done using Markdown Export to PDF. <br>
+Previewing a Markdown document is helpful, but eventually, the document will often need to be exported to a more common format, such as a PDF. <br>

+Below are the steps for using the Export to PDF feature in Markdown PDF <br>

 ![Markdown Export to PDF](https://github.com/rvessell/ece3005/blob/main/imgs/ext/export.png?raw=true "Markdown Export to PDF") <br>

-- First press **CTL+SHIFT+P** and type "**Markdown PDF: Export (pdf)**" and hit enter.
-Once the export is complete, you will have a PDF version of your document in the same directory as your Markdown file. <br>
+- First press **CTL+SHIFT+P** and type "**Markdown PDF: Export (pdf)**" and click enter.
+Once the export is complete, a PDF version of the document will be created in the same directory as the Markdown file. <br>

 ## Common Text Formats